-For a given NBD load level, the NBD represents June 1 (for Summer Peak loads) or March 1 (for Mid-day Minimum loads) of the year that corresponds to the closest New England net load that is greater than or equal to the calculated NBD load level.
+For a given NBD load level, the NBD represents June 1 (for Summer Peak loads), December 1 (for Winter Peak loads), or March 1 (for Mid-day Minimum loads) of the year that corresponds to the closest New England net load that is greater than or equal to the calculated NBD load level.
 In the example in Figure 4-2, the NBD would be June 1, 2025.